The Joseph Banks’ Florilegium

 Joseph Banks in response to his family’s suggestion that he undertake the traditional Grand Tour of Italy and the sites of classical antiquity.

-Joseph Banks (1743-1820), one of the richest characters, most multi-talented and indefatigable of 18th century individuals (later President of the Royal Society for 41 years) joined Captain Cook on HMS Endeavour’s first journey (1768).
+Joseph Banks (1743-1820), a multi-talented and indefatigable man, (later President of the Royal Society for 41 years) joined Captain Cook on HMS Endeavour’s first journey (1768).

 When the voyage set out, Banks was only 25.
 Samuel Johnson, remarked of the 106 foot Endeavour that, rather than sail on her, he would have turned, with relief, to jail.